 Preliminary Specifications subject to change without prior notice.
 Errors & omissions exempt.

-N series lens options are designed specifically for the P1 and P2 projectors.
+N series lens options are designed specifically for the P1, P2, P5 and P6 projector platforms.

 Focus, zoom (where applicable) & Iris on all lens options is motorised.
 Stepper motors are used throughout to ensure high degree positional accuracy.